Mtillmann/chaptertool/readme.md

 # chaptertool

-Create and convert chapters for podcasts, youtube, matroska, webvtt and ffmpeg.
+Create and convert chapters for podcasts, youtube, matroska, mkvmerge/nero/vorbis, webvtt, ffmpeg and apple chapters.

 The cli tools can automatically create chapters with images from videos using ffmpeg's scene detection.